 Back to the issue of light.
 Whites can look dingy and sterile without windows.
 Darks can work, but that wasn’t the vibe I was after.
 Normally, I am NOT a fan of the pale purple family but lavender does work really well with a lack of natural light.
 It gives off its own glow and doesn’t tend to color-shift into sad-looking territory.

 Affinity by Benjamin Moore is a gorgeous line of paints with a nice muted base tone: keeping things from skewing too saccharine.
-I took a quick look and, of course, they have the perfect light violet shade with just a touch of gray (Violetta) <– This isn’t an affiliate link or sponsored recommendation, I just really like this product!
+I took a quick look and, of course, they have the perfect light violet shade with just a touch of gray (Violetta).

 Here is a room simulation via their site that gives a rough idea of what the color might look like on the wall.
 Obviously, I need to paint a test swatch once we have actual walls to paint on, but I think this is a great starting point.

 Other than color, I think a nice mix of overhead and task lighting throughout the room will be enough to create the inviting vibe I am after.

 Even though a smaller bed would be better in a 9 x 12 room, having a queen is non-negotiable for two very good reasons.